psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 Coverity build at 5:00 p.m.
 UTC+03 on Friday: `0 14 * * 5`.
 Also there is a
 handy built‐in variable named `APPVEYOR_SCHEDULED_BUILD` which is set to `True` when the build is a scheduled one.
-I find this approach more convenient, so I'll stick to it for the rest of the article.
+I find this approach more convenient, so I’ll stick to it for the rest of the article.

 ## Downloading Coverity Build Tool

-<ins>Coverity Build Tool now comes pre‐instaled on AppVeyor builder so this
+<ins>Coverity Build Tool now comes pre‐installed on AppVeyor builder so this
 step is not necessary anymore.</ins>